[Christine O’Keeffe’s Christmas Customs]

 The Mari Llwyd (Grey Mare) Marw Llwyd (Grey Death)

 These are white-sheeted mummers bearing torches and a bony horses head fantastically adorned with colored ribbons, papers, and brilliant streamers.
-Small boys dress up as bears, foxes, squirrels and rabbits.
+Small boys dress up as bears, foxes, squirrels & rabbits.
 All doors in the parish are shut when it is known that the Mari Llwyd commences her itinerary.
-The mummers would recount in song the hard fate of mankind and the poor in the dark and cold days of winter.
-‘Then the leading singer would beg those inside to be generous with their cakes and beer and other good things... ..Then the great bowl of hot spiced beer was produced, and an ample supply of cakes... ..The feast began and continued for a short time, and when the Mari Llwyd moved away the leader found contributions of money in his collecting bag.’
+The mummers would recount in song the hard fate of mankind & the poor in the dark & cold days of winter.
+‘Then the leading singer would beg those inside to be generous with their cakes & beer & other good things... ..Then the great bowl of hot spiced beer was produced, & an ample supply of cakes... ..The feast began & continued for a short time, & when the Mari Llwyd moved away the leader found contributions of money in his collecting bag.’
 The horse is the a symbol of the dying year.
 (7)

 Next Page - Previous Page - Table of Contents - Works Cited